danielbodnar/awesome-stars/README.md

 ## pwa

+- [ncarlier/readflow](https://github.com/ncarlier/readflow) - readflow is a news-reading (or read-it-later) solution focused on versatility and simplicity.
 - [angus-c/just](https://github.com/angus-c/just) - A library of dependency-free JavaScript utilities that do just one thing.
 - [chr15m/slingcode](https://github.com/chr15m/slingcode) - personal computing platform
 - [pwa-builder/PWABuilder](https://github.com/pwa-builder/PWABuilder) - The simplest way to create progressive web apps across platforms and devices.
 Start here.
 This repo is home to several projects in the PWABuilder family of tools.